 As per Statista, the BPO/Contact Center industry has experienced volatility since the beginning of the millennium.
 The market size touched $36 bn in 2004 and then drastically fell to $22 bn in 2010, before hitting a peak of $36.5 bn in 2012.
 The year 2017 saw the value hit $24.6 billion and as per reports, the industry is looking at an upward trend by 2021.

 The industry faces problems and challenges.
-Let’s take a look at some of the top issues facing Contact Centers.
+Let’s take a look at some of the top issues faced by Contact Centers globally.

 Increasing Customer Expectations

-Undoubtedly a big challenge, satisfying customers is becoming more difficult.
+Undoubtedly a big challenge, meeting customer expectations is becoming more difficult.
 Today’s customers are smarter, more knowledgeable and are time constrained.
 Fulfilling the demands of these customers has become an arduous task, as dissatisfied customers pose an increasing risk to contact centers.

 Higher Attrition Rates